Justice-Reaper/Justice-Reaper/README.md

 Hey there!
 I'm Sergio, a 23-year-old cybersecurity enthusiast.
 I've always been passionate about technology, although I only decided to make it my career three years ago.
 I started by earning an associate degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin

 Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
 I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
-To date, I've published over 230 articles and maintain a regular posting schedule as I prepare for my OSCP and BSCP certifications
+To date, I've published over 230 articles while maintaining a regular posting schedule as I prepare for my OSCP and BSCP certification

-Working in this field, I've encountered some repetitive tasks, which led me to develop automation tools using Bash and Python.
-These tools help streamline my workflow, allowing me to focus on more important challenges
+Throughout my journey in this field, I’ve encountered tasks that I found tedious or repetitive.
+To solve this, I developed some tools using Bash and Python to automate these processes, allowing me to focus on what truly matters

-I strongly believe that English is essential in this industry.
-I earned my Cambridge B1 certificate last year and I'm currently working toward my B2
+When it comes to languages, I see English as essential in this field.
+That’s why I earned my Cambridge B1 certificate last year, and I’m now working toward my B2

 ## About Me 🚀
 - 🔭 Currently sharpening my pentesting skills